 Is a vegan cake healthy?

 Alas, no. While a vegan diet can be very healthy from some perspectives, it also has the potential to be just as unhealthy as any other diet.
 The key is always having balance in your life and not eating too much of anything, especially desserts, or you risk becoming unbalanced.

 Many people think that vegan cakes are the perfect wholesome alternative to traditional cakes, but we’ve learned from experience that they can still be just as decadent.
 It’s still possible for a dish or cake made without any animal products in them to contain high amounts of sugar if not prepared properly.

-Yes French fries may have less calories than potato chips, yes crisps might contain fewer preservatives than other brands- however this does not mean they should be considered “healthy”!
+Yes French fries may have fewer calories than potato chips, and yes crisps might contain fewer preservatives than other brands- however, this does not mean they should be considered “healthy”!
 Just because one food has more positive aspects doesn’t make it better overall or even healthy at all.

-The same goes with ‘health’ foods.
+The same is true for ‘health’ foods.
 There are many cereal bars or similar bars labelled with words like ‘nature’, ‘natural’ or even ‘healthy’ in the stores, but when you look into the ingredients you will see they are actually stuffed full of sugar and unhealthy ingredients and they really aren’t healthy at all.
 It’s just a marketing ploy.

 What about raw vegan cakes?

 There are many different types of vegans, and one such type is a raw vegan.
 Raw-vegan cakes have no relation to a traditional cake and may be healthier than other varieties if they’re not made with any hidden ingredients that would make them more like a regular cake.
 For instance, there are some versions of vegan cheesecake which can contain as much sugar as conventional alternatives because the makers intend for it to taste just like our favourite dessert and supplement the fat for sugar to deliver the ‘taste bomb’.